-The design team exists to increase the value Sourcegraph delivers to its users.
+The design team exists to increase the value Sourcegraph delivers to its users and to build trust through our brand.
 We achieve this objective through thoughtful discovery, inspired design, careful validation, and close collaboration with all manner of roles throughout the company.

 We also seek to make it easier and more efficient to build Sourcegraph itself.
 Through the artifacts of our open process, we provide a forum where anyone in the company can provide valuable input that improves a project’s outcome before a single line of code is written.

-- Quinn Keast Product Designer, Cloud SaaS (he/him) – ReadMe
+- Quinn Keast – Staff Product Designer (he/him) – ReadMe

 We’re hiring!
 Check out our open roles.